 “Easy to digest and super tasty sourdough pizza is the star attraction, topped off with the best ingredients,” Homegirl London

 Franco Manca Sourdough Pizza Menu

-Pizza is the star attraction here, with the emphasis on the sourdough which is slow rising for at least twenty hours.
+Pizza is the star attraction here, with the emphasis on the sourdough base which rises slowly for at least twenty hours.
 They use soft wheat flour because after the long fermentation the starch turns to noble sugars.
-This makes it easier to digest because your stomach doesn’t have to work so hard breaking down gluten or starch.
+This makes it easier to digest because your stomach doesn’t have to work so hard, breaking down gluten or starch.
 So it’s a night off for your stomach but not your taste buds!
-The pizzas are baked in a wood burning brick oven.
-This isn’t any old pizza oven, it’s a Tufea which has been made by artisans from Naples.
-This really does get hot which is just as well because the blast cooking, combined with the slaw levitation process, makes the crust softer.
-Because they’ve gone to so much trouble it would be rude to leave your crusts so eat them up!
+The pizza is baked in a wood-burning brick oven.
+This isn’t any old pizza oven because it has been made by artisans in Naples.
+This really does get hot which is just as well because the blast cooking, combined with the slow levitation process, makes the crust softer.
+Because they’ve gone to so much trouble, it would be rude to leave your crust so eat them up!

 Sourdough Pizza Crust

 The ingredients for your toppings are carefully sourced to deliver the best possible flavours.
 The mozzarella is from Somerset, soft goats cheese from White Lake Dairy and Stilton from Colston Bassett.
 Cured chorizo comes from Martinez Somalo, La Rioja and the cured meats are from Scorgiano Organic Estate in Tuscany.
 Other meats are from the Rare Breed Survival Trust in Gloucestershire.
 The organic tomatoes are from Italy, wild capers from Salina and organic Kalamata olives from Greece.

 Burrata Pugliese Starter